trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     A();
 };
 ```
-Чтобы исправить этот код, удалите пробел между A и ().
+To fix the code remove the space between A and ().

-Для следующего кода создается ошибка C2091: функция возвращает функцию:
+The following code produces error C2091: function returns function:

 ```cpp